tversteeg/registers.nvim/README.md

 ## Features

-- Non-obtrusive, won't influence you're workflow
+- Non-obtrusive, won't influence your workflow
 - Minimal interface, no visual noise
 - Configurable, there's a setting for almost all aspects of this plugin